Wednesday, September 24, 2025

 Greenery is so soothing to tired eyes and seeing canopy of trees like this outside the hotel window substantially reduced my anxiety levels that Merdeka weekend.
 Negeri Sembilan is also home to the migratory Oriental Honey Buzzards, which I wrote about HERE and a video made way back in March 2015, can be viewed below:-

-There was a garden corner at Royale Chulan Hotel Seremban that was my go-to corner to rest & rejuvenate.
+The garden corner at Royale Chulan Hotel Seremban was my go-to corner to rest & rejuvenate.
 The torch ginger plants were taller than me and the fully bloomed flowers were all pink and pretty to behold (as pictured below).
 The torch ginger flowers are an essential ingredient in the Peranakan Nyonya cuisine which you can read about HERE.

 Tropicbird versus Frigatebirds